shannonpileggi/code-review-for-analysts/README.md

 Depending on the scope of the code in progress, it may be beneficial to have some initial conversation and feedback prior to officially requesting a review.
 This is especially important for newer employees or newer bodies of work.
 Having this initial conversation can help ensure that both the code submitter and reviewer are on the same page and greatly streamline the review process.

+## Code review guidelines

+### Note

+We started writing code before we had a team with code review.
+We have a lot of older code that does not conform to our new standards.
+This means:

+1. If you use any exisiting code as a starting point note that the existing code might not have gone through this code review process.
+If this a new body of work, you are still responsible for updating it according to these guidelines.
+2. The point of this is **not** to update our entire code base according to these standards.
+The point is to raise the bar for new work, or for previous high impact high friction work.

 ### Type of review request

 * **Standard**
+* **Scoped:** This might be appropriate for pre-existing, legacy code that requires some updates.
+This body of code may not satisfy the guidelines below; however, the gains in re-factoring the code is low impact and therefore not worthwhile.
 * **Expedited:** This is a review for work that requires a quick turnaround.
 The reviewer may be lenient on review specifications below; however, note that shortcuts taken in specifications will likely lengthen the review process.

+### Docmentation

 ### Code style